 Aside from aforementioned, I will also share here some cost saving tips which we have utilized during our tour around Sydney, Blue Mountains, and other cities in Australia.
 Hopefully, this post would help lessen the stress (if there is any) which you might encounter during the processing of your application.

-3. Go to the New Application link to start with your application process.
 Supply all the information as honest and as complete as possible.
 Your personal details should be entered the same way as it appeared on your passport.
 Your first name should include your middle name.

 Note: If travelling in a group and you are the main applicant, you only need to login to your IMMI account.
 Next is go to the new application link to lodge another application for each group member.
 Under ‘Group Processing’ you need to supply the Group ID and Group name also for each application.